Motorola Mobility: Moto C

-Moto X4

-The Moto X4 was introduced in August 2017.
-It featured a 5.2-inch 1080p IPS display compared to Moto X 2014, and 3, 4, or 6 GB of RAM depending on versions.
-There were three iterations: a retail one from Motorola, an Android One version from Google, and an Amazon Prime edition.
-Not to be confused with older Moto X models, this phone does not carry on the older Moto X line, and it did not offer some older Moto X exclusive features such as the Moto Maker.
-The phone came with Android Nougat 7.1.1 and Moto features, with support of 'A/B Partitions' and 'seamless update'.
-It was updated to Android Oreo and Android Pie in late 2017 and 2018.
-It was succeeded by the Moto One lineup since 2018.

 Motorola One lineup

-In 2018, Motorola launched the Motorola One lineup as upper mid-range replacements for the Moto X4.
+In 2018, Motorola Mobility launched the Motorola One lineup as upper mid-range replacements for the Moto X4.
 In August 2018, the first phones in the lineup, the Motorola One and Motorola One Power were launched.
-Both phones featured dual camera setup, displays with 'notches' for sensors and front facing camera, and they were all in the Android One program by Google, with guaranteed three-year security updates.
-The phones launched with Android Oreo 8.1, and were later updated to Android Pie and Android 10 at the end of 2018 and 2019.
+Both phones featured dual camera setup, displays with 'notches' for sensors and front-facing camera, and they were all in the Android One program by Google, with guaranteed three-year security updates.
+The phones launched with Android Oreo 8.1, and were later updated to Android Pie and Android 10 at the end of 2018 and 2019, respectively.

 Motorola One Vision and Motorola One Action were introduced in May and August 2019.
 These devices all feature Samsung Exynos processors.
-Moto One Vision featured dual camera setup, with the main shooter being 48 megapixel.
-It featured a 'hole punch' display for front camera, and 27W TurboPower fast charging.
+Moto One Vision featured dual camera setup, with the main shooter being 48-megapixel.
+It featured a 'hole punch' display for front camera, and 27 W TurboPower fast charging.
 The Motorola One Action featured a triple camera setup with an ultra-wide lens.
 Both phones were a part of Android One program by Google.
 They launched with Android Pie, and were updated to Android 10 in early January 2020.

 Motorola Razr (2020)

-The Razr is the first foldable smartphone from Motorola, utilizing a similar design as the original Razr.
+The Razr is the first foldable smartphone from Motorola Mobility, utilizing a similar design as the original Razr.
 It was introduced in November 2019 and was expected to launch in 2020.
 It featured mid-range Snapdragon 7-series SoC and Android Pie, with promised updates to Android 10 in 2020.

 Motorola Edge & Edge+

 The Motorola Edge and Motorola Edge+ were introduced in April 2020.
 The Edge uses the Snapdragon 765G, while the Edge+ uses the Snapdragon 865; both feature Android 10.0, standard 5G and a curved 90 Hz OLED display.
-The Edge+ is the first Motorola phone to use a 108 megapixel sensor for the main camera with 6K video recording, and marks a return to flagship devices for Motorola.
+The Edge+ was the first Motorola phone to use a 108-megapixel sensor for the main camera with 6K video recording, and marked a return to flagship devices for Motorola Mobility.

+ThinkPhone

+The ThinkPhone is an Android-based smartphone marketed toward enterprise users.
+It was announced in January 2023 and is still in production.
+The device includes Lenovo’s ThinkShield security platform, which provides hardware and software-level security features.
+The ThinkPhone supports integration with Lenovo’s ThinkPad and ThinkCentre products, enabling cross-device features such as shared clipboard and file transfer.
+It is compatible with Android Enterprise management tools (MDM's), including zero-touch enrollment and remote configuration.
+It runs on Android 14 (ThinkPhone 25), 8 GB LDDR4 RAM, MediaTek Dimensity 7300 processor, and 256 GB of storage.
+The device is primarily available in select regions, including North America and parts of Europe and Asia.
+It competes with Samsung's Knox platform with each platform operating in somewhat different capacities.